 TIP #1: If you don’t want to stand in line or risk not getting in, and if you don’t mind spending extra, consider reserving your concert seats.
-The cost varies between about $15 and $30.
+The cost varies between about $15 and $30 (rates from last year).
 This can be an especially good idea for the most popular bands, as well as anyone performing on a Friday or Saturday, any day during the final long weekend, or on days with discounted admission.

 TIP #2: For the really popular groups, consider reserving your seat well in advance.
 On the other hand, don’t reserve too far in advance as late August in Vancouver has a tendency to be wet and you might not want to pay extra if it’s going to rain.